Plan to rebuild business through change and transformation

 The change needed post-lockdown isn’t simply about flexible, remote working.
 It is about cultural change across the whole organisation.

-- Having leaders who are emotional intelligent and relaxed to let go of control – to get out of the way of individuals & teams to enable delivery
+Having leaders who are emotionally intelligent and relaxed enough to let go of control, to get out of the way of individuals and teams to enable delivery

 Unique time for change